 I am a proud Litvak, but you would not consider me a Litvak because I do not fit your definition of a Litvak.
 My mother was a Litvak and my father was a Jew born in Zhitomir.
 I grew up with my grandmother who was born in Kaunas.
 My grandfather was also from Kaunas, though he had died before I was born.
 Yiddish and Russian were spoken in my home as I grew up.
 You have disenfranchised Litvaks whose native language was not Lithuanian or whose parents were not both Litvaks or who was not born and raised in Lithuania.
 Your rhetoric on this subject is dangerously close to that of the Nazis who tried to destroy us.
 Within that concept of yours, you remind me of a Kapo who will do anything to her own people to ensure her own survival.

-Posted in "Good Will Foundation" (Jewish Restitution in Lithuania), Free Speech & Democracy, Identity Theft of Litvak Heritage, Lithuania, Lithuania's Jewish Community Issues, Litvak Affairs, News & Views, Opinion
+Posted in "Good Will Foundation" (Jewish Restitution in Lithuania), A Stolen Election and a Small Jewish Community's Protest, Free Speech & Democracy, Identity Theft of Litvak Heritage, Lithuania, Lithuania's Jewish Community Issues, Litvak Affairs, News & Views, Opinion

 Tagged Elections of Lithuanian Jewish Community, Faina Kukliansky, Jerrold Zoloto, Lithuanian Jewish (Litvak) Community, Litvak projects, LJC (Lithuania), Who is a Litvak